 ARE YOU A CANDIDATE FOR DBS?

-Reclaim™ DBS therapy is not right for everyone.
+Reclaim™ DBS therapy for obsessive-compulsive disorder (OCD) is not right for everyone.
 Only a doctor experienced with using Reclaim™ DBS therapy can determine if you are a candidate.

 You may be a candidate for deep brain stimulation therapy for OCD if you:

-• Have not had a previous surgery to destroy the region of the brain that will be the target of stimulation
+- Has not had an ablation procedure in the region of the brain that will be the target of the neurostimulation

 If you have certain medical conditions and carry certain risk factors, Reclaim™ DBS therapy may not be a good choice for you.